How to start a fire in the woods, even when it’s wet.

 - Small hatchet to use as a splitting wedge, never as a chopper.

 Saw the limb into footlong sections and split each section into kindling.
-Note that the hatchet is used as a splitting wedge so there’s no chance of an accident (Figure 1).
+The hatchet should be used as a splitting wedge so there’s no chance of an accident.